Joaolfelicio/todo-list/README.md

 # TodoList
-The famous to do list, made with angular 12/06/2019 at Luxembourg.
-Made for tablets and bigger devices
+The famous to do list, made with angular.